jihoonakang/pyBaram_xccels/README.md

 Documentation
 -------------
-Information on install, usage and implementation of pyBaram can be found in the [documentation](https://aadl_inha.gitlab.io/pyBaram/).
+Information on installation, usage, and implementation of pyBaram can be found in the [documentation](https://aadl_inha.gitlab.io/pyBaram/).

 Reference
 ---------